 For example, at Iron Planet auctions, a drivable M939 series 5-ton 6x6 cargo truck sell for as little as $10,800.
 The U.S. government paid more than $80,000 in 1985 for each of these!
 Maybe a 5-ton is a bit bigger than a jeep, but that is a lot of truck for the money!

 All that said, don’t let me deter anyone from looking through those warehouses for crates of military surplus.
 It’s still out there.

-In another rare discovery of WWII items "in the crate," Jeff Shrader of Advance Guard Militaria just located a few crates of or WWI and WWII T-Handle shovels.
+In another rare discovery of WWII items "in the crate," Jeff Shrader of Advance Guard Militaria recently located a few crates of or WWI and WWII T-Handle shovels.
 Okay, maybe that isn’t the coolest thing, but man, just to find and open a box of material originally destined for Pershing’s doughboys had to be pretty darn exciting!
 Click over to Jeff’s site at www.advanceguardmilitaria.com and check them out in the “U.S. Militaria Early Through WWI” and "WWII" categories.

 Keep chasing those unicorns and opening those crates...if you find some goodies that have been forgotten to history, drop me an email.
 We all love those “jeep (or any other militaria) in a crate” stories!

 You may also like:

 *As an Amazon Associate, Military Trader / Military Vehicles earns from qualifying purchases.